logischdenker/AzurePrecompiledFunctionTemplate/README.md

 With precompiled functions you can benefit from all the productivity stuff that is available within your Visual Studio IDE (including unit testing and Intellisense).

 ## Template contents
 The Visual Studio solution contains two projects.
 First there is the "AzurePrecompiledFunctionTemplate.csproj" with the actual source code and there is also a MSTest V2 "AzurePrecompiledFunctionTemplateTest.csproj" test project for you to get started.
-Read https://github.com/logischdenker/AzurePrecompiledFunctionTemplate/blob/master/AzurePrecompiledFunctionTemplate/Overview.md to get a better understanding of the project structure.
+Read the [overview](https://github.com/logischdenker/AzurePrecompiledFunctionTemplate/blob/master/AzurePrecompiledFunctionTemplate/Overview.md) to get a better understanding of the project structure.

 ## How to get started
 1. Create a new Azure Function App within the Azure portal